-- Impose swing pricing.
-On business days when trading in a sub-fund's shares will require net purchases or sales of portfolio investments exceeding a certain percentage of the sub-fund's net assets (as set by the board), the sub-fund's NAV may be adjusted.
+• Impose swing pricing.
+On business days when trading in a sub-fund's shares will require net purchases or sales of portfolio investments exceeding a certain percentage of the sub-fund's net assets (as set by the board), a sub-fund may suffer a reduction in value, known as "dilution" when trading the underlying investments as a result of net inflows or net outflows of the respective sub-fund.
+In order to counter this effect and to protect shareholders' interests.
+The relevant sub-fund's NAV may be adjusted by the application of a swing pricing mechanism.
 This adjustment reflects the actual prices of the underlying purchases and sales, taking into account various transaction costs (such as taxes or dealing spreads), and is intended to reduce the impact of these costs on shareholders who are not trading their shares at that time.
 In general, the NAV will be adjusted upward when there is strong demand to buy sub-fund shares and downward when there is strong demand to redeem sub-fund shares.
-Thresholds and adjustment percentages can vary by sub-fund, but the adjustment will not be larger than 2% of NAV for all share classes within a sub-fund.
-The Board can raise the adjustment percentage limit when necessary to protect the interests of shareholders. - Calculate a new NAV and reprocess transactions at that NAV.
-If there has been a material change in the market prices affecting a substantial portion of a sub-fund's investments, we may, in order to safeguard the interests of the shareholders and the SICAV, cancel the first valuation and calculate a second one, which will then be applied to all transactions in sub-fund shares for that day.
-Any transactions that were already processed at the old NAV will be reprocessed at the later NAV.
+The swing pricing mechanism is applied on the capital activity at the level of the SICAV and does not address the specific circumstances of each individual investor transaction.
+Investors are advised that as a consequence of the application of swing pricing, the volatility of a sub-fund's net asset value may be higher than the volatility of the sub-fund's underlying portfolio.